Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 Why is protein important for a snack?

-Protein boosts your metabolism and gives you the energy to keep moving all day long.
-You will be more alert, and as well, your blood sugar levels will be maintained.
-No more spikes and drops that leave you feeling exhausted.
+Protein can give you the energy to keep moving all day.
+You will be more alert, and as well, your blood sugar levels will be maintained, which would reduce blood sugar spikes and crashes that can leave you feeling exhausted.

 Are protein snacks good for weight loss?

-- Keep the sugar content low (less than 5 grams)
+- Low sugar content (less than 5 grams) and no added sugar

 What foods are highest in protein?